- Final Rule (83 FR 4153, January 30, 2018)

-Oceanic whitetip sharks are large sharks found in tropical and subtropical oceans throughout the world.
+Oceanic whitetip sharks are large, pelagic sharks found in tropical and subtropical oceans throughout the world.
+They live offshore in deep water, but spend most of their time in the upper part of the water column near the surface.
 Oceanic whitetip sharks are long-lived, late maturing, and have low to moderate productivity.

-Bycatch in commercial fisheries combined with the rise in demand for shark fins is threatening oceanic whitetip sharks.
+The main threat to oceanic whitetip sharks is bycatch in commercial fisheries combined with demand for its fins.
 They are frequently caught in pelagic longline, purse seine, and gillnet fisheries worldwide and their fins are highly valued in the international trade for shark products.
-Their populations have declined as a result.
+As a result, their populations have declined throughout its global range.
 In 2018, NOAA Fisheries listed the species as threatened under the Endangered Species Act.

 Behavior and Diet

 The oceanic whitetip shark are considered a top predator, eating at the top of the food chain.
-They are opportunistic, feeding primarily on bony fishes and cephalpods, such as squid.
+They are opportunistic, feeding primarily on bony fish and cephalopods, such as squid.
 However, they also reportedly feed on large pelagic sportfish (e.g., tuna, marlin), sea birds, other sharks and rays, marine mammals, and even garbage.

 Where They Live